arphost-com/Shell-as-a-Service/README.md

 # Shell as a Service Version 1 by ARPHost

-# This is an old addon we made you can get a free license by registering on our website our or you can remove the license code...
+# This is an old addon we made you can get a free license by registering on our website or you can remove the license code...

 Shell commands run as a service in WHMCS